Pioneer Life in Kansas

 “Pioneers in Kansas,” mural by J. Ward Lockwood.

 Conditions of Living During the 1850s.
-Frontier life is always hard, but it was made many times harder in Kansas by the years of strife and warfare.
+Frontier life is always hard, but the years of strife and warfare made it many times harder in Kansas.
 The inconveniences and hardships were especially severe outside the towns.
 In these days of railways and good roads, of the telegraph and the telephone, it is difficult to realize what life on the prairies meant in the 1850s.
 Post offices and mail routes came slowly, and for many of the settlers, a trip for mail and provisions meant a journey of two or three days, or even longer, with an ox team.
 Neighbors were often many miles apart.
 Nearly everyone’s supply of farming implements was scanty, and replacing a broken ax might require a trip of 25 to 50 miles.
 In the winter, these journeys were often accompanied by danger and suffering.
 Streams were without bridges, and many fords were deep and treacherous.
 Fences were few, and roads were mere trails over the prairies, so when the blizzard swept across the country, piling its drifts of snow and obliterating every landmark, the unfortunate traveler was in great danger of losing his way.
 Getting a farm under cultivation was slow work at best.
 Since most of the settlers brought but little money with them, they had to trust to raise a crop, and if sickness or drought or raids made it impossible to raise the crop, want and suffering

 followed.